lucas-j-k/redux-saga-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Run `npm start` to run the project locally
+Run `npm run start` to run the built project on Localhost:8080

 This is a demo app using: